MedVertical

 Development environment overview — CI/CD integration context with validation status

 Records treats data quality like code quality.
 Your CI pipeline already runs unit tests, linting, and type checks.
 Records adds FHIR conformance as another gate: structural validation, profile conformance, terminology binding checks, reference integrity, invariant evaluation, custom rules, metadata validation, and anomaly detection — the 8 validation aspects — run on every PR.
-The engine is pure TypeScript — no JVM, no cold start, under 100ms per resource.
+The engine is pure TypeScript — no JVM, no Java cold start, and designed for low startup overhead.
 It runs anywhere Node.js runs: CI runners, Docker, edge environments.

 Validation run history — 13 runs triggered by CI pipeline, mix of Pass and Warn statuses with baseline marker